janpolowinski/dswarm-temporary-docu/Server-Install.md

 pushd dswarm-backoffice-web; git pull; popd
 ```

-### **2**. repeat steps [[13|Server-Install#13-build-neo4j-extension]] (Building neo4j-extension) to [[18|Server-Install#18-initializereset-database]] (Init DB) from the installation as necessary
+### **2**. repeat steps [[13|Server-Install#13-build-neo4j-extension]] (Building D:SWARM Graph Extension) to [[18|Server-Install#18-initializereset-database]] (Init DB) from the installation as necessary

 ## Checklist on Errors

-First of all it's a good idea to know which of the four components front end, back end, MySQL and Neo4j database does not run.
+First of all it's a good idea to know which of the four components frontend, backend, Metadata Repository (MySQL) and Data Hub (Neo4j database) does not run.
 If you already know, skip this list.

-* [[front end]]: open `http://localhost:9999` (port defaults to 80 for server installation) in a browser.
+* [[frontend]]: open `http://localhost:9999` (port defaults to 80 for server installation) in a browser.
 The front end should be displayed.
-* [[back end]]: open `http://localhost:8087/dmp/_ping` (port defaults to 8080 for server installation)  in a browser.
+* [[backend]]: open `http://localhost:8087/dmp/_ping` (port defaults to 8080 for server installation)  in a browser.
 The expected response is a page with the word _pong_.
-* MySQL database: open a terminal and type `mysql -udmp -p dmp` to open a connection to MySQL and select the database _dmp_.
+* Metadata Repository (MySQL database): open a terminal and type `mysql -udmp -p dmp` to open a connection to MySQL and select the database _dmp_.
 Hint: check for correct user name, password and database name in case you did not use the default values.
 If you can log in, type `select * from DATA_MODEL;`.
 At least three internal data models should be listed.
-* Neo4j database: open `http://localhost:7474/browser/` in a browser.
-The Neo4j browser should open.
+* Data Hub (Neo4j database): open `http://localhost:7474/browser/` in a browser.
+The Neo4j browser should be opened.
-* Neo4j API: open `http://localhost:7474/graph/gdm/ping` in a browser.
+* D:SWARM Graph Extension: open `http://localhost:7474/graph/gdm/ping` in a browser.
 The expected response is a page with the word _pong_.

 Now that you know which component does not run, go through